tersesystems/ocaps/site/src/main/paradox/guide/introduction.md

 # Introducing Capabilities

-This guide will explain what this means, using the Scala programming language as the implementation.

-## OO vs Capabilities

 Object oriented programming starts with a single object.
 Functional programming starts with a single function.

-The power in these systems comes from being able to build and compose powerful structures out of these primitives.
+The power in OOP and FP comes from being able to build and compose powerful structures out of these primitives.
 OOP is all about wiring objects together.
 FP is all about wiring functions together.

-Capability based systems start with a single capability, and builds on it by wiring capabilities together.
+Object-capability systems (OCAP) start with a single capability, and builds on it by wiring capabilities together.

+So what is a capability?

+## Definition

 The definition of capability used here is from [Permission and Authority Revisited: towards a formalization](https://ai.google/research/pubs/pub45570):